solidmecha/solidmecha.com/content/game/maxech.md

 gamefile = "maxech"
 +++

 Pre-alpha Mech ARPG.
-Left-click to move, right-click Fire1, Q fire2, W dash, E shields
+'WASD' to move, 'left and right mouse buttons' to fire, 'Space' for dash, 'E' for shields, 'Q' for dash and shields